Yanchep railway station: Platforms

+Bus routes

 The bus interchange has 14 bus stands with four regular bus routes.
 Routes 494, 495, and 496 run to Eglinton station to the south.
 Route 498 runs to Two Rocks to the north.
 Train replacement buses operate as route 904.
+Because the majority of bus stands are currently not used by any route, all stands currently in use are located at the end of the bus interchange closest to the train station entrance.